umgbhalla/starred/README.md

 - [alexpusch/rust-magic-function-params](https://github.com/alexpusch/rust-magic-function-params) - Example for Axum style magic function parameter passing
 - [rustformers/llm](https://github.com/rustformers/llm) - An ecosystem of Rust libraries for working with large language models
 - [typst/comemo](https://github.com/typst/comemo) - Incremental computation through constrained memoization.
-- [readysettech/readyset](https://github.com/readysettech/readyset) - ReadySet is a lightweight SQL cache that enhances the performance and scalability of your DB without any code changes.
+- [readysettech/readyset](https://github.com/readysettech/readyset) - ReadySet is a transparent database cache for Postgres & MySQL that gives you the performance and scalability of an in-memory key-value store without requiring that you rewrite your app or manually han
 - [faradayio/falconeri](https://github.com/faradayio/falconeri) - Transform lots of data using a Kubernetes cluster
 - [spacedimp/rust-blog-example](https://github.com/spacedimp/rust-blog-example) - A simple example of building a blog using Rust, Axum, Tokio, and PostgreSQL.
 - [orhun/halp](https://github.com/orhun/halp) - A CLI tool to get help with CLI tools 🐙